slogemann1/aerozine/config-doc.md

     // Determines whether to recursively include all sub-files from the parent directory of the config
     // file.
 This behaviour is of course overridden by higher precedence (lower directory) config files "default_whitelist": false,
+    // Determines whether or not files under the control of this config file will be preloaded before
+    // starting the server or not.
+If this value is null, the default set in the server settings is used "default_preload": null,
     // A list of objects specifing dynamically generated files.
 This is documented below under
     // the Dynamic Object section
     "dynamic": [],